regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 regen q ecocredit batch [batch-denom]
 ```

-You can also look up all credit balances for a given credit batch by batch denom:
+You can also look up all credit balances for a credit batch by denom:

 ```sh
 regen q ecocredit balances-by-batch [batch-denom]